yumma-lib/yumma-css-intellisense/README.md

 ## Contributing

-If you'd like to show your support for our work, [you can buy me a coffee](https://www.buymeacoffee.com/rrenildoo).
+If you like what I do, you can motivate me by [buying me a coffee](https://www.buymeacoffee.com/rrenildoo).